swlabrtyr/vanilla-sequencer/README.md

 # sequencer
-sequencer based on chris wilson's a tale of two clocks
+WebAudio sequencer and synthesizer inspired by Chris Wilson's "A tale of two clocks"

-Only works on Chrome for now!
+Only works on Chrome

-SVG folder is for UI expirmentation!
-Is totally broken at the moment.